Let’s compare a white paper to a dessert soufflé.

 Why are white papers challenged?

-As shown in the piechart, we found five main reasons why some white papers aren’t as effective as they could be:
+As shown in the piechart, I found five main reasons why some white papers aren’t as effective as they could be:

 - Unrealistic expectations (31%)